CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 The procedure for IT-Grundschutz implicitly carries out a risk assessment for areas with normal protection requirements.

 However, in certain cases, for example if the considered information network contains components with high or very high protection requirements, an explicit risk analysis must be carried out.
-The necessary work steps are explained in BSI standards 200-2 and 200-3.The basis of every risk assessment is the description of the information and business processes to be protected.
+The necessary work steps are explained in BSI standards 200-2 and 200-3.
+The basis of every risk assessment is the description of the information and business processes to be protected.
 In order to get an overview of the organizational or technical structures that are important for the business processes, the information network has to be structured.
 In addition to the technical components, the applications and the processing information, the spatial infrastructure and networking should also be included.
 At the same time, the dependencies of the various components must be recorded.

 The protection needs assessment includes the following steps: